raystack/frontier/docs/docs/admin-portal.md

 SHILD_API_URL=http://localhost:8000
 ```

-Finally to start the Admin portal, run the following commands:
+Finally, to start the Admin portal, run the following commands:

 ```bash
 # install all dependencies